|

 A Facebook post that originally appeared on the date above.

 Jubalyn ExWilliams lives in Pennsylvania (United States).
-You can find her writings and commentaries, including "Blood Moon: When I learned NASA Explorer School repainted astronaut mural I was part of," at landturn.com/blog.
+You can find her writings and perspectives, including "Blood Moon: When I learned NASA Explorer School repainted astronaut mural I was part of," at landturn.com/blog.

 Related: Former astronaut trainee, 82, to fulfill dream aboard commercial space flight (2021)